-- Raw material: Coco peat (It is also known as Coco pith) is made from the husks of coconuts, while coco coir is made from the fibers of coconuts.
+- Raw material: Coco peat (Also known as Coco pith) is made from the husks of coconuts, while coco coir is made from the fibers of coconuts.

 - Drainage and aeration: Coco peat is more absorbent than coco coir and holds more water, making it better for plants that need more water.
 Coco coir is beneficial as it has better drainage and aeration properties.

-- Cation Exchange capacity: Coco coir is more resistant to mold and has a higher cation exchange capacity, making it better for plants that need more nutrients.
+- Cation Exchange Capacity: Coco coir is more mold-resistant and has a higher cation exchange capacity, making it better for plants that need more nutrients.

 - Texture: Coco peat is light and fluffy, while coco coir is coarse and fibrous.